Peakboard/peakboard.github.io/content/_misc/en-version-history.md

   - /misc/06-en-version-history.html
 ---

+## 1.5.1.0 (16.07.2019)
+* Fixed an issue, where images could not be loaded as bridge resources

 ## 1.5.0.0 (15.07.2019)
 * Fixed issue, which caused heavy memory usage for files resoures
 * Fixed a bug, where the installer forced to install the Peakboard Designer with the Bridge